 Nvidia Announces Mercedes-Benz CLA as the First Vehicle with DRIVE AV Autonomous Driving Technology

-The first vehicle equipped with this technology is the new CLA model from Mercedes-Benz, a long-time collaborator with NVIDIA.
+The first vehicle to be equipped with this technology will be the new CLA model from Mercedes-Benz, NVIDIA's long-time collaborator.
 This car will be launched in March 2025 and has attracted market attention due to its impressive range of 800 km.

 Alpamayo 1: ChatGPT moment for physical AI

-NVIDIA’s Alpamayo open-source AI model has been described as the "ChatGPT moment for physical AI" in the industry.
-Its primary goal is to address the most challenging long-tail problems in autonomous driving—those rare but high-risk edge cases, such as sudden road obstacles or unconventional behaviors by traffic participants, that typically lead to autonomous driving systems disengaging or failing.
+NVIDIA's Alpamayo open-source AI model has been described by the industry as the "ChatGPT moment for physical AI."
+Its primary goal is to address the most challenging long-tail problems in autonomous driving—those rare but high-risk edge cases, such as sudden road obstacles or unconventional behaviors by traffic participants, which typically cause autonomous driving systems to disengage or fail.

 As the flagship model, Alpamayo 1 is a Vision-Language-Action (VLA) model with 10 billion parameters.
-It breaks away from the limitations of traditional autonomous driving systems, which rely on a three-stage segregated architecture: "perception-planning-action."
+It moves beyond the limitations of traditional autonomous driving systems, which rely on a segregated three-stage architecture: perception, planning, and action.

 Alpamayo 1 employs an end-to-end "chain-of-thought" reasoning model, allowing the system to directly process video streams captured by cameras as input.
-Using deep learning algorithms, it simultaneously handles the entire process: "environment recognition" (e.g., pedestrians, vehicles, traffic signs), "scene analysis" (e.g., determining traffic congestion or intersections), "logical reasoning" (e.g., 'pedestrian crossing ahead, need to slow down and give way'), and "trajectory generation."
+Using deep learning algorithms, it simultaneously handles the entire process: environment recognition (e.g., pedestrians, vehicles, traffic signs), scene analysis (e.g., identifying traffic congestion or intersections), logical reasoning (e.g., 'pedestrian crossing ahead, need to slow down and yield'), and trajectory generation.

 More importantly, Alpamayo 1 synchronously outputs the logical chain behind its decisions, essentially providing an instruction manual for the thought process of the autonomous driving system.
 This transparency makes it possible for outsiders to understand and trace "why it drives this way."